-An esophageal manometry is a procedure in which a small flexible tube is placed into the nose and passed into the esophagus (food pipe).
-It's used to figure out how well your child's esophagus is working by measuring the pressure and coordination of the esophageal muscles.
-By gauging the strength of these muscles, doctors may learn more about your child's symptoms, like difficulty swallowing, chest pain or gastroesophageal reflux.
+Esophageal manometry is a procedure in which a small flexible tube is placed into the nose and passed into the esophagus.
+It can determine how well your child’s esophagus is working by measuring the pressure and coordination of the esophageal muscles.
+At Boston Children’s Hospital, we perform esophageal manometry using the most advanced equipment and high-resolution manometry with impedance, which allows us to evaluate how the food moves down the esophagus.
+By gauging the strength of these muscles, and its relationship with the flow of food. clinicians may learn more about your child’s symptoms, such as difficulty swallowing, chest pain or gastroesophageal reflux.

 What happens before, during, and after esophageal manometry?